quantify-os/quantify-scheduler/docs/user_guide.md

 When adding operations to a schedule, one does not need to specify how to represent this {class}`.Operation` on all (both gate and pulse) abstraction levels.
 Instead, this information can be added later during {ref}`Compilation`.
 This allows the user to effortlessly mix the gate- and pulse-level descriptions as is required for many experiments.
-We support a similar flexibility in the timing constraints, one can either explicitly specify the timing using {attr}`.ScheduleBase.schedulables`, or rely on the compilation which will use the duration of operations to schedule them back-to-back.
+We support similar flexibility in the timing constraints, one can either explicitly specify the timing using {attr}`.ScheduleBase.schedulables`, or rely on the compilation which will use the duration of operations to schedule them back-to-back.

 ## Creating a schedule

 The most convenient way to interact with a {class}`.Schedule` is through the {mod}`quantify_scheduler` API.
-In the following example, we will create a function to generate a {class}`.Schedule` for a a [Bell experiment](https://en.wikipedia.org/wiki/Bell%27s_theorem) and visualize one instance of such a circuit.
+In the following example, we will create a function to generate a {class}`.Schedule` for a [Bell experiment](https://en.wikipedia.org/wiki/Bell%27s_theorem) and visualize one instance of such a circuit.

 ```{code-cell} ipython3
 ---